gk-d-arana/subscribe-api/README.md

-Welcome To Your Laravel Test.
+Welcome To Laravel Code Template For Some Commin Advanced Stuff For Tech Tests.

 To Run The App Please Add Db credentials to your .env file